isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <div id="mismatch-error"></div>

 #### 5. My full name in my travel documentation (e.g. passport) has special or accented characters.
-How should I key my name in when applying for a VTP?
+How should I key my name in when applying for a VTP (Air)?

 Please refer to the table below.
 <table>